 - You get married.
 You and your new spouse should create new wills when you get married.
 In most states, your spouse is legally entitled to claim a percentage of your property after you die, unless you have a written agreement to the contrary.
 This includes married same-sex couples in Massachusetts.
 If you don't want to leave at least half of your property to your spouse, see a lawyer.

 - You are unmarried, but have a new partner.
 Without a will or alternate estate plan, such as a living trust, your partner will inherit nothing.
 To avoid this, you and your partner will probably want to make new wills.
-(Different rules apply if you and your partner are registered domestic partners in California, Maine, or New Jersey, reciprocal beneficiaries in Hawaii, or civil union partners in Vermont or Connecticut.
+(Different rules apply if you and your partner are registered domestic partners or civil union partners in a state that offers such registrations.
 See Same-Sex Marriage: Developments in the Law.)

 - You get divorced.
 In most states, a final judgment of divorce (or an annulment) revokes any gift made by your will to your former spouse.
 But in some states, it doesn't.
 So no matter where you live, you should make a new will after a divorce.